Silica, which is also known as silica dioxide, occurs naturally in nature.

 This condition results in 250 deaths each year and ends in hundreds of cases of disabilities.
 Subjects suffering from silicosis can also get lung cancer Exposure to silica increases the risk of this disease even if one does not have silicosis.
 Chronic bronchitis, a painful condition that severely restricts the quality of life, and tuberculosis, a potentially fatal condition, can also result from exposure to silica dust.
 Exposure can also lead to kidney failure and autoimmune diseases.

-Attorney Alex R. Hernandez Jr. can help you obtain compensation from your employer if you have suffered injuries or ill health because of silica exposure.
+Attorney Alex R. Hernandez Jr. can help you if you have suffered injuries or ill health because of silica exposure.
 Laws governing silicosis are complex and the employer has to be proved guilty of negligence or product liability has to be established.
 We have the experience in unearthing evidence to support our client’s stand and we present our case based on strong legal and scientific grounds.

 The Law Offices of Alex R. Hernandez Jr. PLLC.
 Principal Office